 Businesses rely on policy certainty to make long-term investment decisions.
-SEIA supports smart tax policy that drives continued innovation in the solar industry.
+SEIA supports smart tax policy that drives continued innovation in the solar and storage industry.
 Depreciation is one aspect of the tax code that facilitates greater investment in renewable energy and ultimately lower costs for consumers.

 The U.S. tax code allows for a tax deduction for the recovery of the cost of tangible property over the useful life of the property.
 The Modified Accelerated Cost Recovery System (MACRS) is the current depreciation method for most property.
-The market certainty provided by MACRS allows businesses in a variety of economic sectors to continue making long-term investments and has been found to be a significant driver of private investment for the solar industry and other energy industries.
+The market certainty provided by MACRS allows businesses in a variety of economic sectors to continue making long-term investments and has been found to be a significant driver of private investment for the solar and storage industry and other energy industries.

 The Modified Accelerated Cost Recovery System (MACRS), established in 1986, is a method of depreciation in which a business’ investments in certain tangible property are recovered, for tax purposes, over a specified time period through annual deductions.
 MACRS is the method of depreciation used for most property, though assets vary by class, which determines the depreciable life, or cost recovery period, of the property.
 Class depreciation timeframes vary between three and 50 years, depending on the certain type of property.
 Some examples of classes include television and radio broadcasting equipment, which qualify for a cost-recovery period of five years and office furniture and equipment, which qualify for a cost-recovery period of seven years.

-Qualifying solar energy equipment is eligible for a cost recovery period of five years.
+Qualifying solar and storage energy equipment is eligible for a cost recovery period of five years.
 For equipment on which an Investment Tax Credit (ITC) grant is claimed, the owner must reduce the project’s depreciable basis by one-half the value of the 30% ITC.
 This means the owner is able to deduct 85 percent of his or her tax basis.

 Various other renewable energy technologies also qualify for a five-year cost recovery period, including wind energy property, geothermal, fuel cells, and combined heat and power technology.